 We oppose any increases in emissions standards for agriculture unless compliance can be achieved at no net cost to the owner.

-We oppose climate change legislation until sound science conclusively determines the contributing influences for atmospheric changes.
-However, should legislation be passed against our opposition, we firmly support the inclusion of provisions that are advantageous to agriculture while minimizing potential negative effects such as increased inputs costs, elevated electricity costs and decreased global competitiveness.
+We oppose climate change regulations until sound science conclusively determines the contributing influences.
+Should regulations be passed, we firmly support the inclusion of provisions that are not detrimental to agriculture.